Deriving the non-perturbative gravitational dual of quantum Liouville theory from BCFT operator algebra: Conclusions and Outlook

 We can compute the saddle point for $P_k$ in the integral $\int_0^\infty dP_k \mu(P_k) \frac{e^{2\pi i \tau P_k^2}}{\eta(\tau)}$ in the limit $b \to 0$ .
 The saddle point, to leading order in small $b$, is located at \be P_k^* = \frac{1}{2b\epsilon} . \ee

 We note that the hole is closed up by the ``vacuum'' Ishibashi state.
 The descendant states in the Ishibashi state are suppressed by $\exp(- \frac{2\pi}{\epsilon} \hat D )$.
-When $\epsilon$ is small but finite, the first descendent state $L_{-2}\bar L_{-2} |0\rangle $ would contribute non-negligibly.
+When $\epsilon$ is small but finite, the first descendant state $L_{-2}\bar L_{-2} |0\rangle $ would contribute non-negligibly.
 The length of the geodesic is cut-off essentially by the introduction of $T\bar T$ deformation\cite{Brehm:2021wev, Smirnov:2016lqw}, which matches with the expectation from the AdS/CFT correspondence \cite{McGough:2016lol}.
+As mentioned in section \ref{sec:RGop}, $\langle \Omega |$ controls couplings of the 2D theory.
+The introduction of finite sized holes is one possible and convenient way of introducing $T\bar T$ deformation, which has a particularly simple integrable flow under RG that admits a holographic interpretation of radial evolutions \cite{McGough:2016lol}.
+This flow is precisely driven by the RG operator $U(\lambda)$ introduced in section \ref{sec:RGop}, and has since been discussed in detail in \cite{Bao:2024ixc}.